-Many caregivers and their families are unable to be with family this holiday season or cannot be with them the pre-pandemic way!
-We may have to work hard at not being pulled down emotionally this year.
-And it may require more work to experience the good that comes with holidays and with the holiday spirit this time of year.
-One antidote can be the practice of savouring, which is a way to ignite and hold on to the positive.
+What is often top of mind during the holiday season is visiting with family.
+Given we are still living through a pandemic, many caregivers and their families may choose to not get together physically or may decide to have smaller gatherings.
+How can we experience the good, the love and the joy, that can come with holidays and with the holiday spirit this time of year?
+One powerful way is through the practice of savouring, which is a way to ignite and hold on to the positive.
 This blog sets out some ideas on how you can reminisce, which is a form of savouring, with family this holiday season.

 What exactly is savouring?